FedericoRiva/FedericoRiva/README.md

-I’m @FedericoRiva, an ecologist and conservation biologist.
-I am interested in spatial analysis and biodiversity science.
-I am currently a Mitacs Accelerate Fellow at the Montreal Insectarium and Carleton University.
+I’m @FedericoRiva.
+I am a conservation scientist.
+Currently working on a Mitacs Accelerate Fellowship at the Montreal Insectarium and Carleton University.

 <!---